i-cortez/a-simple-router/README.md

-# A Simple Router
-Final Project for CSE 150 at UC Santa Cruz
+# A Simple Router - Final Project for CSE 150
+## Description
+This project simulates a production network for a small company.
+The company has a 2 floor building with each floor having its own switches and subnets.
+In addition, there is a switch and subnet for all the servers in the data center, and a core switch connecting everything together.
+The goal is to protect the company network from outside access and to allow or block traffic between the internal hosts and servers.
+This is achieved by implementing routing between devices on different subnets and implementing firewalls for certain subnets.